mvolkmann/blog/src/swift.md

   The `if let` syntax reads well.
   It seems that in most cases this is a better option than the `guard if` syntax.

+- Some names are way too long

+  I'm trying to imagine a meeting between the Swift designers where someone proposed that the name of the error property that holds the message should be `localizedDescription` and everyone in the room agreed.

 ## Questions